 General manager Howie Roseman tried to do both in a draft that included three new wideouts and some defenders with stopwatch-friendly 40-yard dash times.
-Even second-round pick Jalen Hurts, the quarterback from Oklahoma, runs well.
-New corner Darius Slay has jets, as does free-agent linebacker signee Jatavis Brown.
+Even second-round pick Jalen Hurts, the quarterback from Oklahoma, runs well, and new corner Darius Slay has jets.
 Kansas City won a Super Bowl with a team loaded with sprinters, and the Eagles seem to be imitating that approach.

 After missing parts of the previous two regular seasons, Wentz went the full 16-game route in 2019 and posted strong numbers (team-record 4,039 yards, 27 TDs, seven interceptions, 63.9 percent completion rate), and his concussion suffered against Seattle was a huge factor in the loss.
 Perhaps most impressive was that he became the first QB to throw for 4,000 yards without a single wideout who amassed 500 receiving yards.
 Wentz has a big arm, good mobility and a great understanding of head coach Doug Pederson's offense.
 He should again prosper and could be even better, provided his supporting cast is productive and healthy enough.

 The Hurts selection shocked many.
 He's an interesting weapon, but the Eagles have a franchise QB.
 Hurts will likely be used in RPO packages and as a talented insurance policy.
 Nate Sudfeld is the other backup.